SAP/fundamental-styles/docs/pages/patterns/combobox-input.md

 ## Match Popover Body Size
-By default popover body takes as much width as it needs, of course with some limits.
+The default length size of the popover body is often different from the text length.
-In general it’s not dependent on control element.
+The body length can be adjusted to match the text length by adding the `fd-popover__body--dropdown-fill` class to the `fd-popover__body`.
-I can be changed, by adding `fd-popover__body--dropdown-fill` class to `fd-popover__body`.
+This class has been added to all the `Combobox` examples above.
-For all of Combobox examples this class is added.
-There is example below how does it look without `fd-popover__body--dropdown-fill`
+In the example you can see how the `Combobox` component looks without the `fd-popover__body--dropdown-fill` modifier.

 {% capture combobox-fill %}
 <div class="fd-popover">
   <div class="fd-popover__control" aria-controls="F4HTFDLK6" aria-expanded="false" aria-haspopup="true">